chnm/datascribe-site/content/resources/tutorials/reimportdata.md

 **Note** This mapping process described here will only work when importing the exported data into the *same* Omeka S installation where the DataScribe transcription has taken place.

-The screenshots in this example are primarily from 1950 Census data using the Census Sheet Data form[(download json file)](/tutorials/censusSheetDataForm.json), importing into items using the Census Items resource template [(download json file)](/tutorials/censusDocumentTemplate.json).
-If you want to run a test using these resources, download the linked jsons and a selection of pages from the [1950 Census website](https://1950census.archives.gov).
+The screenshots in this example are primarily from 1950 Census data using the Census Sheet Data form [(download json file)](/tutorials/censusSheetDataForm.json), importing into items using the Census Items resource template [(download json file)](/tutorials/censusDocumentTemplate.json).
+If you want to run a test using these resources, download the linked json files and a selection of pages from the [1950 Census website](https://1950census.archives.gov).
 Create a dataset with the form and transcribe at least three sheets (items).

 ## Add exported data to existing items